 No. Foreigners in Costa Rica can own property in their own names.
-Purchasing property through a new or existing corporation (Sociedad Anomina or S.A.) is also very popular.
+Purchasing property through a new or existing company or corporation (Ltda or S.A.) is also very popular.
 With titled Costa Rica beachfront property (available in about 6% of the country including Tamarindo and Langosta), foreigners can own property outright/fee simple.
 Special rules for foreigners may apply in Maritime Zones for concession property.

 How much are property taxes?

 Property taxes in Costa Rica are in general very low - only .25% of the registered property value.
 Some very large and luxurious properties are subject to a Luxury Tax that is based on a calculation that includes such features as structure size and finishings (ie travertine floors, imported faucets).
 Your attorney can arrange for a luxury tax assessment if you own a very large condo or home.
 As of 2013, the Luxury Tax has worked out to somewhere between .1 and .25% depending on the property's size and features.

 How do I know if a property is titled?

 All property in Costa Rica (whether titled or concession) should be registered in the Public Registry, known here simply as the Registro.
 Your attorney will be able to confirm that the title chain and determine if there are any restrictions, encumbrances or liens.
 Avoiding the purchase of unregistered property is strongly advised.

 - 1.25% for the notary to register the property in the National Property and perform closing duties.